muhammad-fiaz/zigx/README.md

 ZigX makes it easy to create Python extensions using Zig, providing automatic ctypes-based bindings, type stub generation, GIL support, and cross-platform wheel building.

+> Note: This Project is in Early Active Development, so there may be Breaking changes!

 ## Features

 - 🚀 **Pure Zig Implementation** - No Python build dependencies beyond standard library